dlscoccia/JS2023/angular-trello-clone/README.md

-# AngularTrelloClone
+# TrelloAuth

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server